lilliejack05/liri-node-app/liri-node-app/liri-node-app/README.md

 # liri-node-app
 LIRI is like iPhone's SIRI, however, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language InterprHave liri take in the following commands:

+node liri.js my-tweets

+This will show your last 20 tweets and when they were created at in your terminal/bash window. node liri.js spotify-this-song "song name here"

 This will display artist, song name, album, and preview link 1.Default to “Ace of Base” node liri.js movie-this "movie name here"